WE SEEK GOD’S PASSION FOR OUR LIVES

-“The most crucial danger to a Christian… is to lack a passion of Christ.” — Wesley Duewel
+“The most crucial danger to a Christian… is to lack a passion of Christ.” – Wesley Duewel, Missionary –

 “The word of God came to John son of Zechariah in the wilderness.” – Luke 3:2

 We see the same undivided passion and focus in John the Baptist.
-This prophet lived a life of isolation… separated from the world and separated unto God.
-He knew He had a calling… a mission in life.
-This became his passion for living.
+This prophet lives a life of isolation… separated from the world and separated unto God.
+He knows He has a calling… a mission in life.
+This becomes his passion for living.

-By all appearances, John the Baptist did not look like one anointed by God.
-Living in the wilderness of Judea, his apparel was of camel’s hair adorned with a leather belt.
-His diet consisted of locusts and wild honey.
-Yet God had endowed him with power from on high.
+By all appearances, John the Baptist does not look like one anointed by God.
+Living in the wilderness of Judea, his apparel is of camel’s hair adorned with a leather belt.
+His diet consists of locusts and wild honey.
+Yet God has endowed him with power from on high.

 “I am the voice of one calling in the wilderness, ‘Make straight the way for the Lord.’” – John 1:23 (Isaiah 40:3)

-John had a passion in life… a driving force.
-His passion aligned with God’s passion.
-He desired to so follow God’s will that all other pursuits were out of focus for him.
-His focus was God-centered… to announce the coming of the Messiah.
+John has a passion in life… a driving force.
+His passion aligns with God’s passion.
+He desires to so follow God’s will that all other pursuits are out of focus for him.
+His focus is God-centered… to announce the coming of the Messiah.

-Isaiah prophesied about this man of God.
-John the Baptist was the voice in the wilderness… privileged with the high calling of preparing the way for the Messiah.
-He would call all to repentance… to make ready their hearts to accept the Holy One of God.
+Isaiah prophesies about this man of God.
+John the Baptist is the voice in the wilderness… privileged with the high calling of preparing the way for the Messiah.
+He calls all to repentance… to make ready their hearts to accept the Holy One of God.

 “Repent, for the kingdom of heaven has come near.” – Matthew 3:2

-John initiated a spiritual revival among the people.
-He called them to change the course of their lives… to reevaluate the road they had been traveling.
-He exhorted them to break down any hindrances that would keep them from welcoming the message of salvation.
-Leaving their past behind… putting aside their doubts and fears… they could be open to receiving their Savior.
+John initiates a spiritual revival among the people.
+He calls them to change the course of their lives… to reevaluate the road they have been traveling.
+He exhorts them to break down any hindrances that keep them from welcoming the message of salvation.
+Leaving their past behind… putting aside their doubts and fears… they can be open to receiving their Savior.

-People were drawn to this man of passion who spoke with power and authority.
-John challenged them to repent and turn from their sinful ways.
-He opened their eyes to the sin in their lives and their desperate need for a Savior.
-As a symbol of their spiritual cleansing, he baptized the people in the waters of the Jordan River
+People are drawn to this man of passion who speaks with power and authority.
+John challenges them to repent and turn from their sinful ways.
+He opens their eyes to the sin in their lives and their desperate need for a Savior.
+As a symbol of their spiritual cleansing, he baptizes the people in the waters of the Jordan River

 “One who is more powerful than I will come, the straps of whose sandals I am not worthy to untie.
 He will baptize you with the Holy Spirit and fire.” – Luke 3:16

-John’s character balanced both strength and humility.
-He kept the focus of His message upon the coming Messiah.
-John’s baptism was one with water… yet the Savior of the world would come and baptize with the power of the Holy Spirit.
+John’s character balances both strength and humility.
+He keeps the focus of His message on the coming Messiah.
+John’s baptism is one with water… yet the Savior of the World will baptize with the power and fire of the Holy Spirit.

-John was content for his ministry to fade in importance as Jesus entered the scene.
-John’s passion had brought him great joy.
-He had successfully paved the way for the Son of God to come and change the world.
+John is content for his ministry to fade in importance as Jesus enters the scene.
+John’s passion has brought him great joy.
+He has successfully paved the way for the Son of God to come and change the world.

 “Truly I tell you, among those born of women there has not risen anyone greater than John the Baptist.” – Matthew 11:11

-Jesus commended John the Baptist, calling him the greatest of all the prophets.
-For John had fulfilled his mission in life… his God-given passion.
-He had made ready the hearts of the people for their Savior.
+Jesus commends John the Baptist, calling him the greatest of all the prophets.
+For John fulfilled his mission in life… his God-given passion.
+He made ready the hearts of the people for their Savior.